Filtered formal groups, Cartier duality, and derived algebraic geometry: The deformation to the normal cone of Ghat m

 We deduce by weight reasons that there is an equivalence of filtered coalgebras

-where $k^{fil}(-1)$ is trivial in filtering degrees $n > 1 $ and equal to $k$ otherwise.
+where $R^{f}(-1)$ is trivial in filtering degrees $n > 1 $ and equal to $R$ otherwise.

-The consequence of the analysis of the above paragraph is that the Hopf algebra structure on $\OO(\mathbb{H})$ corresponds to the data of an abelian group object in smooth filtered coalgebras, cf. section \ref{filteredformalgroupsection}.
-In particular, it corresponds to a coAbelian group object structure on the dual, $\widehat{\on{Sym}_{fil}^* (k^f(1))}$.
-This is a complete filtered algebra satisfying the conditions of Proposition \ref{unicityalgebras} and thus coincides with the adic filtration on $k[[x]]$.
-The corresponding filtered coalgebra structure is the unique one commensurate with the adic filtration, since by corollary \ref{uniqueformalgroupstructure}, the comultiplication preserves the adic filtration.
-Thus, there exists a unique filtered formal group which recovers $\widehat{\GG_m}$ and $\widehat{\GG_a}$ upon taking underlying objects and associated gradeds respectively.
-In the setting of the filtered Cartier duality of Section \ref{filteredformalgroupsection}, this must then be dual to the specified abelian group object structure on $\OO(\mathbb{H})$.
+The consequence of the analysis of the above paragraph is that the Hopf algebra structure on $\OO(\mathbb{H})$ corresponds to the data of an abelian group object in smooth filtered coalgebras; \textit{cf.} Section~\ref{filteredformalgroupsection}.
+In other words, this is a filtered formal group, which is uniquely determined by its underlying formal group by Corollary~\ref{Cor:5.13}.
+In this case, it will be uniquely determined by $\widehat{\GG_m}$.

-Finally we relate this to the deformation to the normal cone constuction applied to $\widehat{\GG_m}$, which also outputs a filtered formal group.
-Indeed by the reasoning of Proposition \ref{gottausethistoo}, this filtered formal group is itself given by the adic filtration on $k[[t]]$ together with the filtered coalgebra structure uniquely determined by the group structure on $\widehat{\GG_m}$. \end{proof}
+Now we relate this to the deformation to the normal cone construction applied to $\widehat{\GG_m}$, which also outputs a filtered formal group.
+Indeed, by the reasoning of Proposition~\ref{Prop:5.12}, this filtered formal group is itself given by the adic filtration on $R[[t]]$ together with the filtered coalgebra structure uniquely determined by the group structure on $\widehat{\GG_m}$. \end{proof}